 Contrast this with partnering with hundreds of creators through a platform like Statusphere that matches brands with creators and manages every moving piece of your campaigns.
 On that note, UGC platforms vary wildly in terms of features.
 In the case of Statusphere, content is guaranteed when you partner with creators from our vetted network.

 Make no mistake: UGC creators do provide an opportunity for brands to produce authentic content.
 A skilled UGC creator can make their posts look “real” and unpolished.

 The irony, though?
 Done right, an influencer’s post can actually feel more like true user-generated content than what a UGC creator posts.
 After all, influencers are hired to be themselves.

 Compared to UGC creators, brands have slightly less control over influencers but still retain a sense of creative direction.
 It’s a sort of give-and-take in terms of authenticity and control.

-For both influencers and UGC creators, it's all about finding the right fit.
+For both influencers and UGC creators, it's all about matching your brand with the right talent.

 Where Brands Can Find UGC Creators on Instagram and TikTok

 Finding UGC creators for your brand can require a bit of digging.

 That said, many UGC creators put their status front and center in their bios.
 This rings true on both TikTok and Instagram.
 Contrast this is everyday creators that don’t promote themselves as “creators” or “influencers.”

 For example, let’s say you’re trying to hire a UGC creator on Instagram.
 Using the Explore page, simply search “UGC creators” and “[your industry].”
 You’ll see a variety of potential hires based on both their taglines and bios.